HofmaDresu/Blog/_posts/2018-05-01-todo-xamarin-native-ios.markdown

 There are several ways to create UIs in iOS, the most common of which are Storyboards and through code.
 Storyboards are designer files that allow you to lay out the UI of multiple screens and the transitions between them.
 They are reasonably nice to use if you're the sole developer, however they can quickly become complicated and cause conflicts if there are multiple developers.
 Instead we're going to create our UI in code.
 In my opinion, this is better both for version control and for multi-developer scenarios.

 We need to create two things to display our list: a UITableView to hold our items and a UITableViewSource to translate our list into rows in the table (this is similar in concept to the Adapter we used on the Android side).
-We'll start with the UITableaViewSource by creating a new class called TodoItemTableSource.
+We'll start with the UITableViewSource by creating a new class called TodoItemTableSource.
 We'll add a constructor that takes in a list of TodoItems and implement the GetCell and RowsInSection methods.

 {% highlight csharp %}
 using System;